The Ralph George Scholarship Program

 Students with no fewer than 45 hours and no more than 67 hours and their faculty mentor will be invited to apply jointly to be named George Scholars/Mentors.
 Students will be selected based upon their Berry GPA, psychology coursework GPA, campus activities, and faculty/staff recommendations.
 Students must include a cover letter that addresses their experiences at Berry, their evolving academic and career goals, and their initial plans for the use of grant funds.
 In addition, there must be a clear statement about the likelihood of success of the mentor and student collaboration.
 Faculty mentors must be able to demonstrate their ability to mentor successfully the research of the students in an extraordinary way - that is, beyond the usual role of faculty adviser.

 Each George Scholar will receive up to a $4000 grant to be used over the last two years at Berry; the faculty mentor will receive $1000 to support the mentor’s professional goals.
 This scholarship can be used to pay for research related costs such as computer hardware and/or software, testing instruments, materials and supplies, workshop or conference registration and expenses, and books/reference materials.
-This grant cannot be used to cover tuition, fees, room, or board at Berry College (an exception could apply to room and board should the Scholar remain on campus during the summer to pursue a research project).
+This grant cannot be used to cover tuition, fees, room, or board at Berry College.
 Each Scholar will develop a two-year academic research plan, working closely with their faculty mentor.
 Selection of the Scholars will be based upon the clear potential to develop and complete a dynamic research plan.
 The faculty mentor will continue to work with the Scholar throughout the two years.
 It is expected that the research plan will be completed in this two-year period.

 The Scholar’s plan must go beyond the scope or expected outcomes of the academic major.
 The initial plan, once developed by the Scholar with the faculty mentor’s support, must be approved by the Department Chair, Dean, and Provost.
 All aspects of the program will be the responsibility of the Department of Psychology and directed by the coordinator of the Psychology Lab.